AusDTO/dta-website/_posts/2017-06-23-open-source-library.md

 Some of the things we’re showcasing initially are:
 - popular GovCMS design templates
-- an appointment booking service developed by the DTO
+- an appointment booking service
 - hard rubbish collection and pet registration services developed by the City of Casey
 - an early stage version of the design templates in the DTA’s UI-Kit.